 After construction ended, some Sikhs felt the need to go back to this site and build a better temple, and thus the Sikh Temple at Makindu was born.
 Now, it serves as a religious and tourist attraction site for people of all races and religions.
-Also a rest stop area, it offers food and board for truckers and travellers moving to and from the Kenyan Coast.
+Also, a rest stop area offers food and board for truckers and travellers moving to and from the Kenyan Coast.
 Visitors describe it as a tranquil and warm place that helps one find peace and balance away from the noisy everyday world.
 I think it is one of those historical sites that deserves much more acclaim than it gets, but that is just me.

 5. Bomas of Nakuru

 I am back to Nakuru and all the little gems it holds.
 You know how you sometimes want to discover and learn all the things our ancestors did, but you do not have a particular person to ask?
-Bomas Nakuru cleverly and in timely fashion tried to fill that gap.
+Bomas Nakuru cleverly and in a timely fashion tried to fill that gap.
 A near-replica of the Bomas of Kenya in Nairobi, the Bomas of Nakuru is a cultural site that preserves and celebrates different Kenyan ethnic histories.
 It consists of various traditional home and commercial settings of the Kenyan tribes before colonialism.

 Here, you can visit different homesteads to learn how our ancestors lived and operated.
 You will see a collection of tools, weapons, beadwork, weave works, and cuisines.
 You will discover different folklore, languages and even unrecorded history passed down verbally.
 If you have the time, you can take up accommodation at the centre and enjoy their different foods.
 Other activities include camel rides, animal watching and merely relaxing.
 It is a haven for cultural and history fans.

 Many other historical sites in Kenya need more exposure and celebration than they currently get.
 However, these were my top five choices.
 I think they carry fantastic and sometimes heart-breaking stories, which should even make it to our history books.
-But before that happens, you can perhaps add them to your bucket list and enjoy their splendour first hand.
+But before that happens, you can perhaps add them to your bucket list and enjoy their splendour first-hand.